kyliepace/eleventy-blog/README.md

 ← src/\_includes: This is where all of your page level layouts go

 ← static/index.css: CSS files add styling rules to your content.

+← `build`: Your development bundle will be here while you're creating your app.
+When it goes to sleep, glitch will automatically run the `build` NPM command for a production build.